mspnp/aks-secure-baseline/14-cleanup.md

 # Clean up

-After you are done exploring your deployed [AKS secure baseline cluster](./), you'll want to delete the created Azure resources to prevent undesired costs from accruing.
+After you are done exploring your deployed [AKS Baseline Cluster for Regulated Workloads](./), you'll want to delete the created Azure resources to prevent undesired costs from accruing.
 Follow these steps to delete all resources created as part of this reference implementation.

 ## Steps